rbaron/0/README.md

 Configuration
 -------------

 The input methods were thought to allow quick calculations using only your numpad.
-Since numpads can have slightly different layouts (such as `,` instead of `.`), you can configure your input on `config.h`, such as what is your decimal point notation or how many significant digits should be printed.
+Since numpads can have slightly different layouts (such as `,` instead of `.`), you can configure your settings on `config.h`, such as your decimal point notation or how many significant digits you want to be printed.
 Further configuration can be done on `cmd.h` (for custom commands) and `op.h` (for custom operations).

 Operations
 ----------